particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 If your PoE adapter has the 4-pin power jack is next to the 40-pin expansion header, you have the wrong adapter and it will not fit on the Muon.

 Not all PoE HATs for the Raspberry Pi 5 fit!
 The [Waveshare (G)](https://www.waveshare.com/product/raspberry-pi/hats/interface-power/poe-hat-g.htm) does not fit as there are components on the bottom that interfere when seated flush against the Muon.

-Some PoE HATs include optional header extensions should allow them to fit.
+The [Waveshare Power over Ethernet (H)](https://www.waveshare.com/product/raspberry-pi/hats/interface-power/poe-hat-h.htm) works and fits properly on the Muon and is recommended as it includes the riser header so it will clear the components on the Muon board.
+Note that this will significantly increase the height of the assembly!
+You will still be able to add additional HATs on top but make sure the assembly will still fit in your enclosure.

+{{imageOverlay src="/assets/images/muon-hats/poe-hat-top.png" alt="PoE HAT top"}}

+{{imageOverlay src="/assets/images/muon-hats/poe-hat-side.jpeg" alt="PoE HAT side"}}

 #### LiPo battery connector